 ART 383.
 Digital Photography I. (3 Credits)

 Basic studies in design and composition, camera operation, applicable technologies, visual literacy.
 Introduction to Adobe Lightroom, Photoshop, and related software.
 Emphasis on developing creative personal practices informed by art history and contemporary visual culture.
 Study of relevant works and significant artists.
 Cameras and basic equipment available for check-out.
+NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.

 ART 423.
 Advanced Drawing.
 (3 Credits)